Bukit Jambul: Retail

+Bukit Jambul is served by neighbourhood retail centres, such as Bukit Jambul Complex, All Seasons Place and Sunshine Central.
+The six-storey Bukit Jambul Complex at Bukit Jambul was opened in 1997, while All Seasons Place at Farlim was touted as the first strip mall in Penang upon its launch in 2012.
+In 2024, Suiwah Corporation, a local retail firm, launched Sunshine Central, a 3.64 ha mixed-use development that includes a nine-storey shopping mall.

 Sports

 Opened in 1984, the Penang Golf Club, situated within Bukit Jambul, is the sole 18-hole golf course on Penang Island.
 The golf course hosted the 1992 Malaysian Open, which was won by Vijay Singh, and was last renovated in 2012.